Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

    Answer:

-        This is difficult to answer without more information as multiple types of attacks could happen this way such as downloading of malware.
+        This is difficult to answer without more information as multiple types of attacks could happen this way such as downloading malware.
 This could also just be a random download from an untrusted source that isn't malicious.

 Snort Rule #3